sado1/kam_remake/Docs/Readme/getting-started_eng.md

 <https://github.com/reyandme/kam_remake/wiki/Controls>

 #### Installing add-on maps:
-1. Create a sub-folder in the Maps folder of the KaM Remake and name it, for example, "My New Map".
-2. Put inside .dat and .map files of the map and rename them accordingly "My New Map.dat" and "My New Map.map".
-File names should match folder name exactly.
-3. You can also make an optional file called "My New Map.txt" which will contain the mission description and other information.
-Use the same format as the missions provided with the Remake.
-No official format information will be released because this file will probably be changed later on.
+Maps should be added (in Remake's directory) to Maps (for singleplayer), MapsMP (for multiplayer); there is also a directory for Campaigns.

+You can find additional community-made maps at <https://knights-tavern.com> .

 #### Adding custom music:
 You can put your MP3/OGG files into the Music folder of the KaM Remake, and they will be included into the playlist automatically.

 # ![](Readme/GUI_0311.gif) Frequently Asked Questions
 **Silent crashes:**
-If the KaM Remake crashes silently during startup, please send the log file to contact@kamremake.com along with any other information that might be of use.
+If the KaM Remake crashes silently during startup, please send the log file to our Discord channel, along with any other information that might be of use.

 **Low framerate:**
 If you have ridiculously low framerate in game it might be because your OpenGL drivers are out of date.
 See the OpenGL version information in the top-left corner of the main menu, it should be at least 1.5.x.
 If it is less you need to update your graphics card drivers (check your card manufacturers website).